WCY-dt/blog-en/_posts/2025-08-03-summary-of-open-source-projects.md

 date:   2025-08-03 23:00:00 +0800
 categories: opensource
 tags: open-source
-summary: "In the past six months, I planted three 'melons' on GitHub.
-Surprisingly, each of these melons has garnered over 100 stars!
+summary: "In the past six months, I launched three projects on GitHub.
+Surprisingly, each of these projects has garnered over 100 stars!
 I've distilled my 'star-magnet method' into three parts: Product, Technology, and Promotion."
 comments: true
 copyrights: 原创
 mermaid: true
 ---

-Over the past half year (or to be precise, a year), I’ve planted three “melons” on GitHub.
-To my surprise, these melons turned out to be real overachievers, each snagging more than 100 stars!
+Over the past half year (or to be precise, a year), I've launched three projects on GitHub.
+To my surprise, these projects turned out to be real overachievers, each snagging more than 100 stars!

-Let’s take a look at the melons I’ve planted:
+Let's take a look at the projects I've built:

 | Project | Screenshot |
 | --- | --- |